DAVE SOLOMON is a New York-based writer and director.

 For stage, he directed the critically-acclaimed world premiere of Diana Amsterdam’s new play, The Dodgers, at the Hudson Theatre in Los Angeles (starring Corbin Bleu, Talisa Friedman, Jared Gertner, Asher Grodman, Emma Hunton, and Eric Nelsen) and has been developing the theatrical song-cycle You’re Gonna Hate This, with composer Michael Holland and Tony-Winner Lindsay Mendez; he has directed concert versions of the piece at both Joe’s Pub and Feinstein’s/54 Below.

-Other directing credits for stage include Same Time, Next Year with John Bolton and Eve Plumb, various incarnations of Jeff Thomson and Jeremy Desmon’s musical Pump Up The Volume and a staged reading of Debra Monk’s play, Dick and Lola, for the Roundabout Theatre Company; that starred Ms. Monk alongside Andrea Martin and Brian Kerwin.
+Other directing credits for stage include Same Time, Next Year with John Bolton and Eve Plumb, a staged reading of Debra Monk’s play, Dick and Lola, for the Roundabout Theatre Company; that starred Ms. Monk alongside Andrea Martin and Brian Kerwin.
 He was also the director of Marrying Meg, which was one of the eight shows selected by the New York Times as a highlight of that year’s New York Musical Theatre Festival (NYMF).

-Solomon is a graduate of Vassar College and is represented by Michael Finkle at William Morris Endeavor.
+Solomon is a graduate of Vassar College and is represented by Michael Finkle (theatre) and Hannah Davis (film) at William Morris Endeavor.